Index154/slideshow-gallery/README.md

 An image slideshow gallery with the ability to rate images for sorting purposes

 ## Basic functionality
-I made this app for the main purpose of cycling through large amounts of images (mostly AI generated) so I could get some inspiration, rate the images and then get rid of the ones I've rated lowly.
+I made this app for the main purpose of cycling through large amounts of images so I could get some inspiration, rate the images and then get rid of the ones I've rated lowly.

 ## Flaws and missing features
-Since I made this app mostly for my own use it currently isn't as flexible or secure as it should be.
-This is why there are several issues:
-- The renderer process has no contextIsolation and it has nodeIntegration.
-These are security risks and I've used them for my own comfort.
-I do plan to undo them however
-- The UI looks bad.
-I probably won't change it unless I'm super bored either
+- The UI looks bad
-- At the moment you can't even define the folder paths for images in the UI.
-They have to be added directly to the config file
 - The app always starts maximized and it does not remember its last position / size after you close it
-- Other "minor" limitations, see below
+- If a previously added folder is missing it currently simply won't be scanned for files anymore but will remain in the config as is
+- When the active folders are changed the main window has to be reloaded for the available images to change accordingly
+- The number of images visible in the grid is not freely configurable and it requires a reload after every change
+- Images change very abrubtly as there is no fading animation

 # Detailed functionality
 ## Files
 Installation is user-based.
 The app will be installed in your local appdata folder (for example `C:\Users\%username%\AppData\Local\slideshow_gallery` in Windows).
-Shortcuts will be created during installation.
+Start menu and desktop shortcuts will be created during installation.
+Delete them if you don't need them.
 The app's files are stored in your appdata directory, within the subfolder slideshow-gallery (for example `C:\Users\%username%\Appdata\Roaming\slideshow-gallery` in Windows).
 ### config.json
 This file contains the app's configs.
 Whenever you change a setting in the GUI it will be saved to this file.
 When the app starts it will look for the file and load the saved configurations.